Crane (NYSE:CR) Issues FY 2021 Earnings Guidance

-Crane (NYSE:CR) updated its FY 2021 earnings guidance on Monday.
+Crane (NYSE:CR) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of $5.950-$6.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.740.
 The company issued revenue guidance of $3.10 billion-$3.10 billion, compared to the consensus revenue estimate of $3.10 billion.

-Separately, DA Davidson raised Crane from a neutral rating to a buy rating and increased their price objective for the stock from $105.00 to $110.00 in a research note on Tuesday, June 15th.
-One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
-Crane has a consensus rating of Buy and an average target price of $90.75.
+Crane (NYSE:CR) last issued its quarterly earnings results on Sunday, July 25th.
+The conglomerate reported $1.83 EPS for the quarter, beating the Zacks’ consensus estimate of $1.39 by $0.44.
+Crane had a net margin of 11.33% and a return on equity of 20.48%.
+Equities research analysts anticipate that Crane will post 6.13 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 9th.
-Stockholders of record on Friday, May 28th were issued a $0.43 dividend.
-This represents a $1.72 annualized dividend and a dividend yield of 1.87%.
-The ex-dividend date of this dividend was Thursday, May 27th.
-Crane’s dividend payout ratio is presently 44.79%.
+Separately, DA Davidson reissued a buy rating and set a $96.15 price objective (down previously from $110.00) on shares of Crane in a research report on Tuesday, July 27th.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+Crane presently has an average rating of Buy and an average target price of $87.29.

-In other Crane news, Director Donald G. Cook sold 500 shares of the stock in a transaction on Wednesday, May 12th.
-The stock was sold at an average price of $94.87, for a total transaction of $47,435.00.
-Following the completion of the transaction, the director now directly owns 3,837 shares of the company’s stock, valued at $364,016.19.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, SVP Kurt F. Gallo sold 5,000 shares of the firm’s stock in a transaction on Monday, May 10th.
-The stock was sold at an average price of $99.75, for a total value of $498,750.00.
-Following the completion of the transaction, the senior vice president now directly owns 5,000 shares of the company’s stock, valued at $498,750.
+In other news, Director Donald G. Cook sold 500 shares of the firm’s stock in a transaction that occurred on Wednesday, May 12th.
+The shares were sold at an average price of $94.87, for a total transaction of $47,435.00.
+Following the completion of the sale, the director now owns 3,837 shares in the company, valued at approximately $364,016.19.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, SVP Kurt F. Gallo sold 5,000 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
+The stock was sold at an average price of $99.75, for a total transaction of $498,750.00.
+Following the sale, the senior vice president now owns 5,000 shares of the company’s stock, valued at approximately $498,750.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 15,500 shares of company stock valued at $1,526,685.
-3.00% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 15,500 shares of company stock valued at $1,526,685.
+Company insiders own 3.00% of the company’s stock.

 Crane Company Profile